joe052/py-algorithms/README.md

 # Python DSA
-* Solving real world challenges using Python Data Structures and Algorithms (for the purpose of learning) including;
+* Solving real world challenges using basic Python Data Structures (for the purpose of learning) including;

                            - loops
                            - arrays
                            - functions

+* We also do algorithms like;
+             - bubble sort
+             - binary loss